light-tech/RedditQuick/README.md

 Quickly read Reddit posts.
 This text-only client saves you significant amount of data, consume about 10MB-20MB of RAM at runtime as opposed to (200MB when viewed in Edge), thus save battery.

+You can download this app on [Microsoft Store](https://www.microsoft.com/store/apps/9NG2S08KMLWK) or with the Store app ms-windows-store://pdp/?productid=9NG2S08KMLWK.

 This client implements infinite scrolling that is missing from the Reddit website.

 This application also illustrates the usage of our UWP utilities library [LUwpUtilities](https://github.com/light-tech/LUwpUtilities.git) to quickly build UWP application.